 Surrounded by twisted, spiky trees straight out of a Dr. Seuss book, you might begin to question your map.
 Where are we anyway?
-In wonder, the traveler pulls over for a snapshot of this prickly oddity; the naturalist reaches for a botanical guide to explain this vegetative spectacle; and the rock climber shouts “Yowch!” when poked by dagger-like spines on the way to the 5.10 climbing route.
+In wonder, the traveler pulls over for a snapshot of this prickly oddity.
+The naturalist reaches for a botanical guide to explain this vegetative spectacle.
+The rock climber shouts, “Yowch!” when poked by dagger-like spines on the way to the climbing route.

 Today we enjoy this yucca for its grotesque appearance, a surprising sight in the landscape of biological interest.
 The Joshua tree’s life cycle begins with the rare germination of a seed, its survival dependent upon well-timed rains.
 Look for sprouts growing up from within the protective branches of a shrub.
 Young sprouts may grow quickly in the first five years, then slow down considerably thereafter.
 The tallest Joshua trees in the park loom a whopping forty-plus feet high, a grand presence in the desert.
 Judging the age of a Joshua tree is challenging: these “trees” do not have growth rings like you would find in an oak or pine.
 You can make a rough estimate based on height, as Joshua trees grow at rates of one-half inch to three inches per year.
 Some researchers think an average lifespan for a Joshua tree is about 150 years, but some of our largest trees may be much older than that.